 Lucy Bracey is a historian with Way Back When Consulting Historians and co-author of several commissioned histories including ‘Under the Red Ribbon: Thirty Years of the Victorian AIDS Council/Gay Men’s Health Centre’.

-The seminar will be chaired by Dr Kathleen Neal, Monash University.
+The seminar will be chaired by Professor Alistair Thomson, Monash University.

 Children with polio having a school lesson on the sundeck of the Frankston Children's Hospital, Jackson's Road, Mt.
 Eliza